 Best 20″ kids’ bikes for 6-8 year-olds

-To help make the decision easier for you, we’ve rounded up the best 20-inch wheel kids’ bikes, covering a range of budget options, so you can determine which one is perfect for your youngster.
-If you’re pressed for time, head to our quick picks for the top three recommendations, or check out our top tips for practical advice on finding the right bike for your child.
+To take the stress out of choosing, we’ve handpicked the best 20-inch wheel bikes for kids—covering a range of price points to suit different budgets and needs.
+If you’re in a hurry, jump straight to our quick picks for the top three recommendations, or check out our top tips for practical advice on finding the right bike for your child.

 And once you've found the perfect bike for your young rider, don’t forget to equip them with one of the best kids’ bike helmets to keep them safe if they take a tumble.